-1. Business needs positive impressions, website delivers it
+1. Business needs positive impressions, the website delivers it

 So inevitably for a business, having an online presence that generates a compelling impression is axiomatically indispensable.
-A business website is that very online presence what makes sure that customers are getting a positive and credible impression about a business, which will resultantly establish a relationship between customers and business.
+A business website is that every online presence what makes sure that customers are getting a positive and credible impression of a business, which will resultantly establish a relationship between customers and business.

-2. Browsing through business website is the new window shopping
+2. Browsing through the business website is the new window shopping

 Why shops or mega-stores have large glassed windows decorated with all fancy and pompous products on the facade Of course, for people to window-shop and which might not result in immediate sales but will surely make people visit the shop later and purchase stuff that wooed them in the first place while window-shopping!

 Things got digitally modern even here!
 To do the window-shopping, people don’t have to stroll by the city suburb and business zone anymore.
 They can save themselves the toil and hassle with a simple computer and internet connection as they can always visit the desired business website and browse through their range of products and other small businesses nowadays.

 Business websites that have products or services readily available for consumers to view can educate, inform and sell their products or services via that website.
 Customers, nowadays, are in constant search over online for what to purchase next and from where to make those purchases.